How CompStat is transforming data-driven policing

 - Relentless follow-up and assessment.
 Crucially, leaders perform continual critical analysis of their efforts and effectiveness toward their goals.

-What is CompStat in policing used for?
+What is CompStat used for in law enforcement?

 CompStat provides a cohesive mission for an agency, unifying personnel by clarifying goals, increasing accountability, and sharing successful strategies.
 It’s an adaptable system that can be used to address any number of goals, such as reducing crime, addressing quality-of-life issues, or apprehending frequent offenders.
 Explore its most prominent uses below.